AmyHudson/wind-midge-dispersal/README.md

 *How would variability influence spread?*
 The white coloring in the above figure may indicate that there is high variability in wind direction over the 10 year time period here.
-For example, September 2018 had a lot more wind moving west than other years.
+For example, September 2018 had a lot more wind moving west than other years (figure below).
 That variability may promote cross-continental dispersal.

 ![](/figures/10m_uwnd_201809.jpg)

+The NCEI NOAA group provides nice maps like the one above exploring [wind climatology in the United States](https://www.ncei.noaa.gov/access/monitoring/wind/) using NCEP-DOE Reanalysis 2 wind data (Kanamitsu et al. 2002).

 **References and notes:**